solaris-games/solaris/README.md

-# Neptune's Pride Clone
+# Solaris

-This is an application that aims to loosely clone the game [Neptune's Pride](https://np.ironhelmet.com).
+This is a HTML5 game that aims to loosely clone the game [Neptune's Pride](https://np.ironhelmet.com).
 It uses the following tech:

 #### Server
 - [Node.js](https://nodejs.org/en/)